Azure/azure-kusto-sdmt/README.md

 ### Main Benefits of the toolbox

-The toolbox provides the following main benefits
+The toolbox provides the following main benefits:
 * Proven framework to migrate data in an efficient and governed way.
 * Flexible architecture to support different scenarios.
-The pipelines can be integrated in a broader scenario, according to the project requirements.
+It is possible to integrate the SDMT pipelines in a broader ETL/date migration scenario.
-* Huge datasets can be loaded in well-defined slices.
+* It is possible to load huge datasets in well-defined, small slices.
-  * Slices can be loaded parallel (pipeline defines how many parallel loads are executed)
+  * Sequential and parallel load of the slices is supported (pipeline defines how many parallel loads are executed)
   * Data transfer workload can scale out over different integration runtimes to optimize performance.
   * If a slice fails, then it can be restarted, without data duplication.
 * 	The ADX property “creationTime” is set correctly.
-* 	Transfer is logged in the meta data database (duration, number of rows transferred) and ADX tags provide additional information to each extent.
+* 	Each data transfer is logged in the meta data database (duration, number of rows transferred) and ADX tags provide additional information to each extent.
     * "LoadedAt: <UTCDateTime of the start of the data transfer of this slice>"
     * "SlicedImportObject_Id:<Primary key value of the slice in the SDMT meta data database>"
     * "PipelineRun_Id:<Run id of the pipeline used for the tranfer>"
     * "ExtentFingerprint:<Identification of the slice.
 Used to clean up a slice in the case of a reload"
     *	"SourceFunction:<ADX function used to get data>"
 * 	Simple pipelines with any complex logic, the required values are provided by the stored procedures of the toolbox.